Neinei

 Plant Description

-This species is characterized by its open, candelabrum-shaped crown and rough to flaky greyish-brown bark on older branches, while young stems are yellowish-brown.
+This species is characterized by its open, candelabrum-shaped crown and rough to flaky greyish-brown bark on older branches, while young stems are yellowish-brown Discover more about native ferns.
 Its leaves are a distinctive feature, crowded at the tips of branches in a bromelioid manner.
 They are broad, grass-like, and linear-triangular to rarely lanceolate, measuring between 100-800 mm long and 12-30 mm wide.
 The leaf margins are serrate to denticulate with 2-4 teeth per 10 mm, and the surfaces are glabrous and prominently striated.
 Young leaves often exhibit a reddish hue.
-The plant produces flowers in a robust, dense reddish spike from the top of the leaf tufts, with flower colors typically red or pink.
+The plant produces flowers in a robust, dense reddish spike from the top of the leaf tufts, with flower colours typically red or pink.
 Flowering occurs from September to May, and fruiting happens throughout the year.
 The common name "spider wood" comes from the web-like pattern on sections of its stem.

 Quick Facts